-A person commits the infraction of trespass if he:

-- (a) refuses to depart from the real property of another, except under a landlord-tenant relationship, after being notified in writing, or verbally by the owner, lawful occupant or authorized agent of the owner of such property, to immediately depart; or - (b) enters without permission of the owner or the owner=s agent, upon the real property of another.
+- A. A person commits the infraction of trespass if he: - 1.
+Refuses to depart from the real property of another, except under a landlord-tenant relationship, after being notified in writing, or verbally by the owner, lawful occupant or authorized agent of the owner of such property, to immediately depart; or - 2.
+Enters without permission of the owner or the owner's agent, upon the real property of another.